Project

 Monitoring predictive indicators of stressors in laying hens

-Traditionally, laying hen farmers monitor health, welfare and productivity of their flock based on feed and water intake of the birds, several climate factors, the productive output of the flock (egg production and bird weight) and observations on behavioural performance.
+Traditionally, laying hen farmers monitor health, welfare and productivity of their flock based on feed and water intake of the birds, several climate factors, the productive output of the flock (egg production and bird weight) and observations on behavioral performance.
 Due to the growing number of birds per layer farm and the decreased availability of qualified personnel, it becomes increasingly difficult to safeguard and control animal health and welfare.
 Concurrently, there is a global trend towards more sustainable livestock farming with profitable animal production and efficiency, maintaining good animal health and welfare and food safety and a low ecological footprint.
 To keep up with these developments, farmers can benefit from state-of-the art sensor technology, serving as artificial nose, ears and eyes that gather 24/7 data on flock health, welfare and productivity.